-As I mention in the preceding sections, accountants prepare certain basic financial statements for a business.
+As we mention in the preceding sections, accountants prepare certain basic financial statements for a business.
 The three basic financial statements are the following:

-- Statement of financial condition (or balance sheet): A summary of the financial position of the business at the end of the period. - ✓ Income statement: A summary of sales revenue and expenses that determines the profit (or loss) for the period just ended.
-This is also called the profit and loss statement, or simply the P&L statement.
-(Alternative titles also include the statement of operations and the statement of earnings.) - Cash flow statement: A summary of cash inflows and cash outflows for the period just ended.
+- ✓ Balance Sheet: A summary of the financial position of the business at the end of the period. - ✓ Profit and loss account: A summary of sales revenue and expenses that determines the profit (or loss) for the period just ended.
+This is also called the income statement, or simply abbreviated down to the P&L statement.
+(Alternative titles also include the operating statement and the earnings statement.) - Cash flow statement: A summary of cash inflows and cash outflows for the period just ended.

-This section gives you a description of these statements that constitute a business's financial center of gravity.
-I show you the general format and content of these three accounting reports.
-The president and chief executive officer of a business (plus other top-level managers and financial officers) are responsible for seeing that the financial statements are prepared according to financial reporting standards and that proper accounting methods have been used to prepare the financial statements.
+This section gives you a description of these statements that constitute a business's financial centre of gravity.
+We show you the general format and content of these three accounting reports.
+The managing director and chief executive officer of a business (plus other top-level managers and financial officers) are responsible for seeing that the financial statements are prepared according to financial reporting standards and that proper accounting methods have been used to prepare the financial statements.